 US patients require a supporting physician in order to get this test.
 We cannot send you a test until you have a doctor who is willing to support you by reviewing your results and creating a treatment plan post result review.

 If needed, your physician can schedule a consultation with our infectious disease doctor on staff.

 For most accurate results, we test from the closest source of infection(s), where you feel your symptoms.
 For example, if you have an upset stomach or diarrhea, we would have you do a fecal kit, or for urinary tract infections, we would suggest a urine kit, etc.

 US patients require a supporting physician in order to receive the test.
 Typically, your physician can identify which test kit you will need.

-In some cases, if there is not a clear, single site of infection, we will request that multiple samples be collected and tested.
-We cannot identify the microorganism(s) causing infection unless it is physically collected in the samples.
-Thus, we will request multiple sample to ensure the best possible results.
+In some cases, if there is not a clear, single site of infection (or symptom), we will request that multiple samples be collected and tested.
+In this case, we will request multiple sample to ensure the best possible results.

 No. Our specialized collection kits contain a solution that renders samples non-infectious and keeps the genetic material that we need intact for up to 30 days at room temperature.
 Combined with our supplied packing materials, it also makes it safe for shipping… so no need to worry.

 Physicians should be able to tell patients which kit or kits they’ll need to help identify the pathogens causing your illness.
 While a single kit may be needed, in some instances patients may require additional kits (blood, swab, urine, fecal, tissue or semen) to capture the pathogens at the suspected source of the infection.